Wikipedia Guide

 On each page of wikipedia, there's always at least one edit box

-for searching, and this is the first form control on the page.
+for searching.
 So to perform a search:

-- Press ENTER to go into Forms mode,
+- Press Enter to go into Forms mode,

-type in your search terms, and press ENTER.
+type in your search terms, and press Enter.

 Wikipedia finds the best match between your search terms and